 Product

-Why FrameQuery Is Local-First (And Why Your Video Tool Should Be Too)
+Why FrameQuery Uses Hybrid Architecture (And Why Your Video Tool Should Too)

-Your footage never leaves your machine.
+Your originals are never stored on our servers.
 Your search index lives on your disk.
-Here is why we built FrameQuery as a local-first desktop app instead of another cloud platform.
+Why we built FrameQuery as a hybrid desktop app - cloud-processed, locally searchable - instead of another cloud platform.

 Every other video management platform wants to upload your footage to the cloud.
 We went the other direction.